Campus police (US and Canada): Canada

 In Ontario, the term of 'campus police' is prohibited under Bill 68 of the Community Safety and Policing Act, 2019.
 If anyone other than a police service, including a peace officer service, wishes to address themselves as 'police', they must seek exemption from the province.

 United States

-In the 2004-05 school year, 87% of college campuses had sworn officers with the power to arrest, and 90% of these departments were armed.
+In the 2004–05 school year, 87% of college campuses had sworn officers with the power to arrest, and 90% of these departments were armed.

-92% of campus police departments are responsible for handling their own dispatching, which means that they are completely self-sufficient agencies.
-They do not rely on the city police around them to take on their responsibilities.

 Some secondary public school districts maintain their own police, such as the Los Angeles School Police Department, the Miami-Dade County Public Schools Police Department and the New York City Police Department School Safety Division.